 Studies have proven that meditation changes the physiological structure of the brain, affecting emotional regulation, fear, anxiety and self-perception.
 Meditation training improves a wide range of willpower skills, including attention, focus, stress management, impulse control and self-awareness.
 It dramatically affects the all-important "hypervigilance" mode of all TMS suffering by activating the parasympathetic nervous system and quietening the sympathetic nervous system.
 Which basically means it allows the nervous system to recover by switching from ‘fight or flight’ mode into ‘rest and repair’ mode...which is where we want to be.

 Research even shows that meditation regulates our body's vibrational frequency, bringing it back into balance with that of the earth, which when out of sync can cause distress, anxiety, insomnia and a suppressed immune system - literally invading our ability to heal.
-I find it both a fascinating subject and truly addictive practice.
+I find it both a fascinating subject and a truly addictive practice.
 I’m slumping in my beanbag typing this just thinking about it...it’s utter bliss.

 One of my favourite things about all of this work is that it takes very little external influence to work, once you've learnt the basics...